 There are also a number of purely mechanical aspects of composition too that ensure that elements in a frame are defined and separated from interference so that the viewer can see and understand what the photographer has seen, and wants to convey.

-In the fallen tree photograph above (first photograph), I saw the leafless branches against the bright cloudy sky, and I saw similar patterns made by the root system.
+In the fallen tree photograph we talked about earlier, and pictured here, I saw the leafless branches against the bright cloudy sky, and I saw similar patterns made by the root system.

 So I wanted to create a kind of symmetry in my photograph to show off equally the roots in the foreground and the leafless trees in the background, which made me think of a square format.